 Smoky “Lizano” Salsa

 Lizano Salsa

-Gallo Pinto, traditional Costa Rican cuisine
+Gallo Pinto, a Costa Rican rice and bean staple.

+Smoky “Lizano” Salsa